 However, I do think it’s worth mentioning that it is important to be smart and that means dressing conservatively, not wandering around aimlessly alone after dark, and avoiding large crowds when possible.
 Finally, it’s not a bad idea to pretend to be Canadian if you are American…it makes you less of a target in the eyes of some that might wish Americans harm.

-Beyond safety, I worried about the ethics of riding camels.
+I worried about the ethics of riding camels and at the time of my trip, I couldn’t find any solid information about this.
 I’m still not sure how I feel about this, and I admit that I selfishly did it for the photo opportunity despite being uncertain.
-I cannot confirm if the camel tours are run ethically, since the camels I rode did not look like they were starving, but I noticed that they had missing patches of fur, and some scarring.
+I cannot confirm if the camel tours I did were run ethically, since the camels I rode did not look like they were starving or beaten, but I noticed that they had missing patches of fur, and some scarring.
 It remains unclear whether it was from abuse or natural causes.

 That all being said, I am constantly trying to see every angle of tourism that involves animals.
-I am always torn because there is a fine line between exploiting animals, and simply providing jobs for locals while funding the care of these now domesticated creatures.
+I am always torn because there is a fine line between exploiting animals, and providing jobs for locals while funding the care of these now domesticated creatures.
 It’s hard to determine when the fees you pay to ride animals are helping or hurting.
-In this case, the camels seemed well fed and relatively well taken care of, and I can sleep at night knowing that the cost of a short camel ride contributed to that.
+In this case, the camels seemed well-fed and relatively well taken care of, but you never know what is happening when you aren’t there.

 I highly recommend Pyramids View Inn for a safe and comfortable experience.
 I paid $50/night for a double ensuite balcony room with a view of the Great Pyramids of Giza and the Sphinx, and I did not regret it!
 I also booked my tours which were incredible through the bed and breakfast.
 The staff was extremely accommodating, protective of our safety, and thankful for our business.

 Amina with Egypt Queen Private Day Tours was such a breath of fresh air.
-It was so empowering to have a female tour guide in what felt like a largely male dominated industry in the region.
-She was knowledgable, friendly, and patient.
-She went above and beyond to make sure we enjoyed the typical tourist spots, and shared some valuable insight into what it was like to be in Cairo during the Arab Spring Revolution in 2011.
+It was so empowering to have a female tour guide in what felt like a largely male-dominated industry in the region.
+She was knowledgeable, friendly, and patient.
+She went above and beyond to make sure we enjoyed the typical tourist spots and shared some valuable insight into what it was like to be in Cairo during the Arab Spring Revolution in 2011.

 Despite lingering controversy about tourism in Egypt, here are 7 activities I recommend to make a visit to Cairo worthwhile: